dixxew/OsuChat/README.md

 ## At the moment

 Client
-- The basic interface has been developed
+- Auth pages, Chat page, Side menu developed
+- Base navigation
-- Preliminary data models have been developed
+- Preliminary data models have been developed (may reworked)
-- The ability to send a message to the server
+- The ability to send a message to the server(reworking) Server
-- Output of returned messages to the chat
-Server
 - A single hub has been created
 - Preliminary data models for mssql and mongo have been developed